lordbecerril/Astro-Group-Code/README.md

 # Astronomy Research Group
-Programs I made while under Dr. Rebecca Martin
+Programs I made while doing research under an astronomy research group

 # Herculis 99
 - Herculis99GraphMaker.py is the code I used to make the graphs from the time.dat files and binary.dat files that were made from the PHANTOM simulations